-This is the Klaver trilogy I found in 2007, it’s about Joshua’s father KW Klaver’s work related issues with the Santa Clara Country, CA Sheriff’s Department, he claims throughout the article that Sheriff Smith has been a torn in his side since November 1990, When I read this the date jumped out at me, it’s when the Sheriff’s Department came to our home about Joshua’s death, the visit I now know was not a investigation as they made me believe for a short time but a information search for the child death review board report and because of the Sheriff’s Departments refusal to investigate Joshua death they did not have anything to turn over, they had to make one up.
+This is the Klaver trilogy I found in 2007, it’s about Joshua’s father KW Klaver’s work related issues with the Santa Clara County, CA Sheriff’s Department, he claims throughout the article that Sheriff Smith has been a thorn in his side since November 1990, When I read this the date jumped out at me, it’s when the Sheriff’s Department came to our home about Joshua’s death, the visit I now know was not a investigation as they harshly tried to make me believe for a short time but a information search for the child death review board report and because of the Sheriff’s Departments refusal to investigate Joshua death they did not have anything to turn over, they had to make one up.

 The 1st 2 paragraphs are about what happened with-in the department when Sheriff Gillingham and UnderSheriff Laurie Smith learned of our past dealing with the Department and the child abuse, the Departments refusal to investigated Joshua’s death, in November 1990 the homicide deputies told us when they came to our home that they felt that KW had more to do with Joshua death then first thought.
 To make such a bold statement sitting in my home then refuse to investigate that statement was shocking but the fear that set in when they refused to conduct a investigation for the second time since Joshua died while the DA’s office watched stayed with me for many years